docker/docs/userguide.md

         dtr.yourdomain.com/yourusername/hello-mine  latest  e45a5af57b00  3 months ago  910 B

-To pull an image without building the container, use `docker pull` and specify your DTR registry by adding it to the command:
+To pull an image without building the container, use `docker pull` and specify your Docker Trusted Registry by adding it to the command:

      $ docker pull dtr.yourdomain.com/yourusername/hello-mine

 ## Next Steps

-For information on administering DTR, take a look at the [Administrator's Guide]({{< relref "adminguide.md" >}}).
+For information on administering Docker Trusted Registry, take a look at the [Administrator's Guide]({{< relref "adminguide.md" >}}).